willgreenfield/NinjaCat-LaserTower/README.md

 3. Wiring:

-  - Connect the laser to ground and pin 13
+  - Connect the laser diode (w/ resistor) to ground (GND) pin and pin 13 on the Arduino (Diagram below)
-  - 5v to x-servo and y-servo in series
+  - Add a resistor between the laser and the Arduino.
+This limits current through the laser diode thus thus increasing the laser's lifespan. (resistor is already installed if you ordered the no-tools kit)
+  - Connect the Arduino's 5v pin to x and y servo power (red servo wire) in series.
+(Or use the pre-spliced power cable included in the no-tools kit)
-  - Ground (GND) to x-servo and y-servo in series
+  - Ground (GND) to x-servo and y-servo in series (black servo wire)
-  - x-servo to pin 6
+  - x-servo to pin 6 (yellow)
-  - y-servo to pin 9
+  - y-servo to pin 9 (yellow)_

 ![Wiring Diagram](pictures/NinjaCat-Wiring.png)

 4. The program:
   - Open laserTower.ino in the Arduino IDE or [use the online editor](https://create.arduino.cc/editor)
   - Upload the program to the board
-  - Modify these values based on the size of your ninja training grounds and fitness level of your cat
+  - Modify these values based on the size of your ninja training grounds and the fitness level of your cat.
+You can start with the default values and adjust them as needed.
   ```c
   #define MIN_X 10        // X-servo angle range [MIN_X, MAX_X]
   #define MAX_X 90